The Lost Sons: Release

 The film had its world premiere at South by Southwest on March 16, 2021.

 Reception

 The Lost Sons received positive reviews from critics.
-The review aggregator website Rotten Tomatoes surveyed 20 critics and, categorizing the reviews as positive or negative, assessed 16 as positive and 4 as negative for a 80% rating.
+The review aggregator website Rotten Tomatoes surveyed 20 critics and, categorizing the reviews as positive or negative, assessed 16 as positive and 4 as negative for an 80% rating.
 Among the reviews, it determined an average rating of 6.4 out of 10.